Charles Pickering Bowditch: Academic interests and contributions

-Harvard and the Peabody Museum

 Bowditch made his first donation to Harvard's Peabody Museum in 1888, and during his life was its largest contributor.
 Beginning in 1891, Bowditch funded numerous expeditions to the Mayan areas of Central America through the museum, almost one per year until his death.
 In 1894 he was elected a trustee of the museum and served on its faculty.
 On his death he left a large collection of books and other materials on the languages of Central America and Mexico to the museum.

 Among the expeditions that Bowditch funded were those of: